Pine River (Queensland)

-The Pine River is a small river in South East Queensland, Australia.
+The Pine River is a river in South East Queensland, Australia.
 The river is formed by the confluence of the North Pine and the South Pine rivers at Lawnton, continuing into Bramble Bay.
-The Brisway map reference is 440 D10.

 Location and features

-The Pine River carries the city border between the Moreton Bay Region and City of Brisbane along its middle (continuing up the South Pine River).
-The northern shoreline follows Pine Rivers suburbs of Murrumba Downs and Griffin, while the southern shoreline follows Brisbane suburbs of Bald Hills and Brighton.
+The Pine River carries the city border between the City of Moreton Bay and City of Brisbane along its middle (continuing up the South Pine River).
+The northern shoreline followsuburbs of Murrumba Downs and Griffin, while the southern shoreline follows Brisbane suburbs of Bald Hills and Brighton.
 The river descends 11 m over its 7 km course.
 The Bald Hills Creek feeds into the Pine River which create the Bald Hills Creek and Tinchi Tamba Wetlands Reserve, a large environmental park covering more than 380 ha.
 The Pine River and Hays Inlet wetland is significant because of its value to wildlife, especially migratory waders.
-The Pine River is classified as being 'extensively modified'.
+The Pine River is classified as being "extensively modified".

 The Pine Rivers Shire draws its name from the Pine, the North Pine and the South Pine rivers.